types of paint

 Clay and Chalk Paints

-Oil-based Paint
+Oil-Based Paint

-decorator painting skirting board
+man painting skirting board with white paint

 Oil-based paints contain natural oils (like linseed oil) or synthetic alkyd with pigment and resin.